Atlanta United FC: Traditions

 During their inaugural season, Atlanta United introduced a ritual called the Golden Spike in a nod to the city's railroad history.
 Prior to the game, players and supporters sign a large golden railroad spike, which is then marched into the stadium by supporters and hammered into a platform by a local VIP while the crowd chants "A-T-L!"
 Additionally, after each Atlanta United win, the player voted as the Man of the Match hammers a spike.
 Local celebrities that took part in the Golden Spike tradition during 2017 included hip hop artists 2 Chainz, Yung Joc, and Waka Flocka, as well as country musician Zac Brown, retired Atlanta Braves star Andruw Jones, and Atlanta basketball players Tiffany Hayes and Dennis Schröder.
 Atlanta native rap artist Archie Eversole also participated in the Golden Spike tradition and would later compose a rap anthem for the club entitled "United We Conquer."
 In 2018, notable celebrity participants included singer T-Pain, Dutch soccer legend Edgar Davids, Atlanta multi-sports star Brian Jordan, boxing legend Evander Holyfield and his son Elijah Holyfield, and rappers Jeezy, Killer Mike, and Big Boi.
 At MLS Cup 2018, owner Arthur Blank hammered the Spike.
 2019 saw celebrities such as wrestling legend Ric Flair, Hollywood icon Ron Howard, hip hop group Goodie Mob, and basketball star Dikembe Mutombo participate in the tradition.

-Ownership
+Ownership and management

 Atlanta United FC's principal owner is Arthur Blank, co-founder of Home Depot.
 It is a component of AMB Sports & Entertainment, a subsidiary of the Blank Family of Businesses that also includes the NFL's Atlanta Falcons and Mercedes-Benz Stadium.

+Since 2022, the president and CEO of Atlanta United FC has been Garth Lagerwey, who had previously been the general manager of Real Salt Lake and Seattle Sounders FC.